 Here are some important information that will ensure your watch band continues to look and perform well for you!

-Your link band comes with 3 tools.
+Your band comes with a link adjustment tool.

 * The above picture is an example only.
 The color/style shown may be different from what you purchased.
 Apple Watch not included.

 There may be some protective plastic film on your band.
-This is to protect it during shipping, and should be removed.
+This is to protect it during shipping and should be removed.

-This is a "link" band, and may need to have links removed to properly fit your wrist.
+This is a "link" band and may need to have links removed to properly fit your wrist.
 If you're good with your hands, you can use the included link-adjustment tool to do this yourself.
 If you're not comfortable doing so, you can easily take it to a local watch store (where you'd go to replace watch batteries) or jeweler, and they should be able to do it for you.